 If you don’t have or just don’t want to shell out $600-$700 a mid-range board like D3M or double that for Boosted Board, Huracane with its price tag of $400 might be just the board for you.

-It has a nice looking design, with black deck grip, orange deck outline and orange PU wheels.
+It has a nice looking design, with black deck grip, orange deck outline, and orange PU wheels.
 On one side of the deck there’s a convenient hole for holding the board when in on-foot transport.
 Deck is made out of a combination of 6ply maple wood and additional layers of bamboo top and bottom.
-It can hold astonishing 300 lbs of weight.
+It can hold an astonishing 300 lbs of weight.
 Even the heaviest of riders can try their luck with Huracane.
-Only performance of the board will suffer, even if you step on Huracane with 300+ lbs of weight.
+Only the performance of the board will suffer, even if you step on Huracane with 300+ lbs of weight.

 3. ATOM Electric B.36

 Let me first say that this is probably the most powerful board as far as power output goes.
 Its dual belt drive motor system, with each motor being 1800W, gives a total output power of 3600W.
-With so much power under the deck, it’s not wonder that B.36 is advertised as an electric skateboard that can be ridden by even line-backers who live in San Francisco.
+With so much power under the deck, it does not wonder that B.36 is advertised as an electric skateboard that can be ridden by even line-backers who live in San Francisco.

 Top speed is also set at a very high 18 mph.
 Chances are that due to the powerful motor system of B.36, you should be seeing a more consistent top speed, regardless of terrain, weight load, etc. Even steep hills won’t be an issue, as it wasn’t for my 225 lbs.
 There was no speed drop or anything like that.

-Board that I used in my testing is from a friend of mine, and I gotta say that it just goes.
+The board that I used in my testing is from a friend of mine, and I gotta say that it just goes.
 It doesn’t care if you’re going up a steep incline and it certainly doesn’t care if you are driving on flat ground.
 ATOM Electric B.36 really is a great fit for those who are built like line backers or who live in San Francisco.

-Deck is all black, as are the wheels, and made out of 9ply Canadian maple wood.
+The deck is all black, as are the wheels, and made out of 9ply Canadian maple wood.
 It measures 38″ of length which puts SKATEBOLT in the longboard territory.
 Wheels are made out of 85A level hardness polyurethane and are wear-resistant for maximum durability and grip.
 Deck and wheels can hold a rather impressive 280 lbs of weight.
 This should be enough to cover most electric skateboard enthusiasts out there.

 Motors get their power from a 6600 mAh lithium-ion battery that’s manufactured by LG.
 That’s right, there are some top of the line components in this board.
-Advertised range on a single charge is rather impressive 19 miles.
+The advertised range on a single charge is rather impressive 19 miles.
 Keep in mind that how much range you get will vary a great deal depending on terrain, rider weight, top speed, etc.

 Wireless remote has a battery indicator, switch for changing between the “slow” and “fast” work modes, and of course the main accelerate/brake controller.
 Remote fits nicely in the hand and has a very intuitive button spacing.
 Overall, people that I’ve talked to, who own SKATEBOLT, seem to be surprisingly happy with this fast $599 electric skateboard.
 It’s not Boosted Board in terms of quality, but still, for almost a third of the cost of what you would pay for Boosted Board, it’s well worth the risk buying this board.
 Very fast and decent enough build quality.